xieweiAlex/English_Learning/words/2024/words-Sep-24.md

 ## Interesting
 > vivid, absurd, "outrageous", hilarious expressions.

+**Should you take your work laptop**, you must use VPN at every login.

 **Tipping** Non-Public Information.
 At work, you found out that Walmart is **parting ways** with a major food supplier, and you own stock in that supplier’s company.